jheddings/notes2notion/README.md

 # notes2notion

-> :warning: **Unofficial API**: This script was written using the unofficial Notion API.
+> :warning: **Work In Progress**: This script is being ported to the official Notion API.
-Now that the official API client has been released, this script may not work until I get the time to port to the official API.
-Unfortunately, the new API does not have all required features to import content from Notes.
-If anyone would like to contribute, feel free to submit a pull request or contact me directly.
+Some features may be broken or incomplete until they are officially supported.

 This is a basic script that will import from Apple Notes directly into Notion.